jatinrana416/playground-basic-master/README.md

 *  Used Spring Boot to make use of dependency injection
 *  Added test units
 *  Using InMemory ehcache for caching
+*  The main file is named as Client which is under the fhir.playground package

 ### PREREQUISITES